steineggerlab/folddisco/NOTE.md

 # Development note

-## TODOs 240315
+## TODOs 240327
-INDEX
-- [x] DONE:saving residue count & average plddt (for AFDB) to lookup
-    - [ ] Filter

 IMPORTANT: BENCHMARK
-- [x] To reduce FPs, filtering out & weighting long structures matter
 - [ ] TODO: scoring metric that takes into account the length of the structure & IDFs

 DEV
 - [ ] TODO: Split and extract ranking module